lpn-plant/lpntpm-docs/docs/tpm_lpc_spi_interface.md

 > The TPM SHOULD NOT abort (as defined in Section 6.5.1.1 Bus Aborts) an entire
 > transaction that crosses a register boundary.

+We choosed to write as many registers as possible, if register write is dropped (such as when register is not present or read-only) bus abort is raised (see section 6.5.1.1).
+This stops write on the register which triggered error and further registers are not updated.

 TPM must implement the following registers (non-exauhstive list):
 - TPM_DID_VID_x - contains Vendor and Device ID of the TPM, see **Table 13** for